aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/object_functions/object_functions.md

          */
         iteratee = optimizeCb(oiteratee, context);
     } else {
+      /**
-      /** the second parameter may be an array or a list of separative keys */ keys = flatten(arguments, false, false, 1);
+       * the second parameter may be an array or a list of separative keys,
+       * so underscore has used _.flatten to convert them all into an array */ keys = flatten(arguments, false, false, 1);

       // 也转为 predicate 函数判断形式